Vattenfall wins case against German nuclear phaseout | DW | 12.11.2020

-Germany must completely rework its nuclear power phase out compensation system, a court as ruled.
+Germany must completely rework its nuclear power phase out compensation system, the country's top court has ruled.
 A 2018 change to the nuclear act was deemed to be "unreasonable."

 Germany must completely rework its system of financial compensation for energy firms hit by the nuclear power phase out, the Federal Constitutional Court ruled on Thursday.